iron-io/iron_worker_ruby_ng/README.md

   - **timeout**: The maximum runtime of your task in seconds.
 No task can exceed 3600 seconds (60 minutes).
 The default is 3600 but can be set to a shorter duration.
   - **delay**: The number of seconds to delay before actually queuing the task.
 Default is 0.
   - **label**: Optional text label for your task.
+  - **cluster**: cluster name ex: "high-mem" or "dedicated".
+If not set default is set to "default" which is the public IronWorker cluster.

 ## Get task status